 MEHOP is providing COVID-19 testing at our Family Medicine locations in Bay City, Palacios and Wharton.

 If you or someone in your care believes they have symptoms which may be related to COVID-19, call your medical provider or emergency room facilities first about seeking medical attention.
-Symptoms include fever, cough, shortness of breath/difficulty breathing, chills, muscle pain, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting or diarrhea.
+Symptoms may include fever, chills, cough, shortness of breath/difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting or diarrhea.

 If you do not have a medical provider and want to access care at MEHOP, please call 979-245-2008 to access services.